Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 I was not an easy going kid.
 I was (still am) hot-tempered, easily distracted, and hyperly active.
 As a result, my schoolresults were not that great, although I had (fairly) good results for arithmetics and maths.
-My behavior was really problematic at times, to the extend that I even was expelled temporary from school once.
+My behavior was really problematic at times, to the extend that I even was expelled temporarily from school once.

 But Ellen believed in me.
 When some colleagues proposed to expel me permanently,